variable190/BugBounty/docs/bug-bounty-guide/api-attacks.md

 - [API3:2023](https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/)
 - The API reveals sensitive data to authorized users that they should not access or permits them to manipulate sensitive properties

+### Exposure of Sensitive Information Due to Incompatible Policies

+- Authenticate as one user
+- Find what is accessible for their role
+- Retrieve data to see if excessive data is given beyind what is required for the web app/site function

+### Improperly Controlled Modification of Dynamically-Determined Object Attributes

+- Authenticate as one user
+- Find what is accessible for their role
+- See what aditional can be updated/patched beyond what is required for web app/site function

 ## Unrestricted Resource Consumption